Pips Answer for Thursday, December 18, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-18
+NYT Pips easy answer for 2025-12-18

-Answer for 2025-12-18
+Complete answer for 2025-12-18 (Easy)

 I started by tackling the Easy puzzle, focusing on the sum region that needed to equal 9 at [1,4] and [2,4].